-Meetings of the Board of Directors may be held using videoconference facilities, in accordance with the terms and conditions provided for by the law, regulations and the rules of procedure of the Board of Directors.
-Meetings may also use telecommunication facilities to identify directors and allow them to take part, in accordance with the terms and conditions provided for by the law, regulations and the rules of procedure of the Board of Directors.
-Decisions falling within the Board's own remit, as exhaustively listed in the texts in force, may also be taken by way of written consultation of the directors.
+Meetings of the Board of Directors may use a means of telecommunication to identify directors and allow them to take part, in accordance with the terms and conditions provided for by the law, regulations and the rules of procedure of the Board of Directors.
+All decisions falling within the Board's own remit may also be taken by way of written consultation.

-In case of decisions taken by written consultation (including any consultation carried out by electronic transmission), the text of the proposed decisions as well as the necessary documents shall be sent to the directors by any written means, including by electronic transmission.
+In case of decisions taken by written consultation (including any consultation carried out by electronic transmission), the text of the proposed decisions, the necessary documents and the stipulated deadline to answer shall be sent to the directors by any written means, including by electronic transmission.